A white background with a few lines on it

 A Map of the Panorama ROute

-Above you'll find the Panorama Route Map with most of the major locations listed.
+Above you'll find the Panorama Route Map with most of the major locations listed and a collection of the Blyde River Canyon Nature Reserve photos.
 Pilgrims Rest is also a stopping point where with us you can authentically look for gold and get a certificate for it should you find any (of course you can keep it prospector!).
 Treur Falls is also a beautiful stop along the way which got it's name from Hendrik Potgieter's companions that thought their men who were scouting had perished ('treur' meaning 'mourning' in Dutch).
 It so happens that they met the thought-to-be-dead party at a second river which they named 'Blyde' meaning 'happy'.

 We at Sable Tours are experts on what this land has to offer and are only too glad to share it.
-Please let us know what we can do for you in the contact form below.
+Interested in the Blyde River Canyon?
+Let's chat about the tours we offer

 Follow Us